 OVER the next two years, the privileged position of Paris’ luxury hotels is set to be shaken up by several new openings and the introduction of an official ‘Palace’ award to distinguish the very best five-star hotels in France.

 The first new luxury hotel to open its doors will be the Raffles Royal Monceau on October 18th.
 The hotel will provide an exceptional service to guests with a love of culture with a private library and art gallery.
 The hotel will even employ an art specialist concierge, charged with informing guests of the latest goings on in the capital’s art community.
-It also features a cinema with a one hundred person capacity, a first for a luxury hotel.
+It also features a cinema with a 100-person capacity.

 In December, Le Shangri La Paris becomes the second challenger.
 It lays claim to the biggest rooms in the capital – the smallest being 50m² – in a building constructed by Roland Bonaparte, Napoleon’s great-nephew, in 1896.
 Rooms boast an exceptional view of the Eiffel Tower and guests can relax in 900m² of magnificent salons or in the interior garden.